4 Tips for New Work-at-Homers

 Focus on a specific issue

 When you have a tight focus on one topic, readers are more likely to be looking for your content.
-Think about the things you look for when searching the Web.
+Think about the things you look for when searching online.
 For instance, instead of general tips on pet adoption, you may want something geared specifically toward the pet you are considering adopting.
 “Where to adopt a poodle in Denver” should perform better than “How to adopt a pet,” as an example.
 Write your articles on specific subjects that will be relevant and useful to readers looking for that topic.

 Follow assignment details